-While Tequila might be the first drink to come to mind when considering Mexican spirits, mezcal is rapidly gaining space in drinks cabinets and bar menus the world over.
-Part of mezcal’s new-found appeal is due to the diversity of styles on offer.
-While Tequila must meet very specific criteria – made with only Blue Weber agave and made in the state of Jalisco – mezcal can be made with a whole host of agave varieties from all over Mexico.
+When thinking about Mexican spirits, Tequila might be the first drink to come to mind – but mezcal is on the rise.
+Part of the spirit’s new-found appeal is due to the diversity of styles mezcal can offer.
+While Tequila must meet very specific criteria – made with only Blue Weber agave and made in the state of Jalisco – mezcal can be made with a whole host of agave varieties from across Mexico.

 Each variety of agave plant has its own flavour profile, resulting in very different flavours and aromas for each example of the spirit.
-For instance, mezcals made from Espadín or Agave Angustifolia are usually herby and light, whereas mezcals made from Tobalá or Agave Potatorum are usually distinctly fruity due to the agave’s long maturity time before harvest.
+Take mezcals made from Espadín or Agave Angustifolia: these are usually herby and light.
+Meanwhile, mezcals made from Tobalá or Agave Potatorum are usually distinctly fruity due to the agave’s long maturity time before harvest.

 One thing that most mezcals have in common is their signature smokiness.
 This is due to the production process of making mezcal, and is another characteristic the agave spirit has that stands apart from Tequila.
 In mezcal production, the hearts of the agave plants, piñas, are cooked in pits in the ground, giving them a depth and smokiness that sets mezcal apart from Tequila (where the piñas are instead steamed in an oven).
 The resulting depth and complexity of mezcal makes it prime for pairing with food, mixing in cocktails or simply enjoying neat.

-Clinching one of the top-scoring spots in the mezcal category at this year’s IWSC was Corte Vetusto’s Mesquite Smoked Artesanal Espadin Joven Mezcal, a spirit with ‘an elegant nose with hints of cream cheese and vanilla, lifted by a touch of citrus pine smoke,’ according to judges.
-The ‘exciting’ mezcal was praised for red fruit on the palate, appearing alongside ‘refreshing cucumber and a suggestion of tobacco.’
+Clinching one of the top-scoring spots in the mezcal category at this year’s IWSC was Koch Arroqueño Mezcal, a spirit with ‘pine needles, blue cheese and subtle orchard fruits combining on the nose,’ according to judges.
+The complex mezcal was praised for a smoky palate with a jammy finish.

-If Tobala is more your thing, Los Vecinos Tobala Mezcal comes highly recommended, receiving a Gold medal and a score of 95 points, and impressing judges with its palate, which displayed a ‘breadth of mezcal flavours with maraschino-like cherry, blackberry and briny notes coming to the fore,’ and apparently with a ‘satisfying diesel finish.’
+If Tobala is more your thing, Fósforo Tobala Mezcal comes highly recommended, receiving the Mezcal Trophy and a score of 98 points, and impressing judges with its palate, which displayed notes of ‘gooseberry jam, Bramley apple, sandalwood, zesty citrus and woodsmoke,’ and apparently came with a ‘an intriguing savoury quality.’

 HOW DO WE JUDGE THESE SPIRITS?